lkmidas/Short-CTF-Writeups/isitdtuctf2020final/game/README.md

 My solution was to run the lua script itself on the given key to get the flag.
 However, there were also some hiccups doing this:
 - The script requires some packages that is loaded somewhere else and I didn't have them, so I imple tried to remove all the `require()` calls.
-- Doing the above will result in the lua script missing the `hex` and the `bin` packages.
+- Doing the above will result in the lua script missing the `hex` and the `bit` packages.
 - I googles for those, but I can't find `hex`, so I looked in the script to find where it is used, and found out that it is simply use to convert the hex representation of the key into bytes.
 Therefore, I can do this in python, copy the result into lua and get rid of `hex`.
 - For `bit`, I found it on the Internet, so I simply copy and paste it into the same folder.